best stretches for joint pain

 4. Alternate for 5–10 reps per side.

-5. Neck Stretches (Neck and Shoulder Tension)
+5. Neck Stretches (Neck & Shoulder Tension Relief)

 Neck and Shoulder Tension